illegalbyte/djangoblog/README.md

 A list of existing and planned functionality for my DjangoBlog project.

+- [X] Build models for article content and link with Django admin console
 - [X] Ability to publish posts via the admin console
 - [X] Publish new posts via a webform
 - [X] Edit existing posts